CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/alerts_dashboards.md

 # Alerts & Dashboards (security use-cases)

 There are several security related alerts to choose from and they are all located under the **Settings** drop-down in the navigation bar (Settings > Settings > Searches, Reports and Alerts) of the Cyences App (alerts are disabled by default).
-There are also several security related reports to choose from and they are all located under the **Dashboards** drop-down in the navigation bar of the Cyences App.
-Alerts and reports should be reviewed regularly as they can help pinpoint any security risks that may be present in your Splunk environment.
-Each category contains the following alerts and reports (as dashboard panels):
+There are also several security related dashboards to choose from and they are all located under the **Dashboards** drop-down in the navigation bar of the Cyences App.
+Alerts and dashboards should be reviewed regularly as they can help pinpoint any security risks that may be present in your Splunk environment.
+Each category contains the following alerts and dashboards (as dashboard panels):

 ## Active Directory